iamnotmorty/JustAI/README.md

 # JustAI
+Who is he?
-He is a Unbelievable AI😈.
+Justin, he is a Unbelievable AI😈.